kubernetes/kubernetes/docs/design/secrets.md

 ### Secret Volume Plugin

-A new Kubelet volume plugin will be added to handle volumes with a secret source.
+A new LMKTFYlet volume plugin will be added to handle volumes with a secret source.
 This plugin will require access to the API server to retrieve secret data and therefore the volume `Host` interface will have to change to expose a client interface: